 - High rate of embezzlement: M the leaders in co-operative societies highly corrupt; some often embark embezzlement and misuse of belonging to the societies.

 - Problem of loan recovery: The s may not be able to recover loans given to members ’, this may destabilize the Recovery is difficult and in some even impossible.

 - High level of illiteracy: The majority of members of co-operative society are illiterate and such people are not: make positive contributions to the growth of the society.

 - Lack of initiative: There is usually of individual initiative as the s, confers on everyone equal rights opportunities.

 - Evasion of tax: Most of the net of Co-operative Societies are not rather they share it among themselves.

 - Limited expansion: Co-operative societies in most cases cannot expand due to limited capital available to them.

 - Lack of discipline: Most members are not disciplined as they are often involved in activities capable of causing disunity among members.

-- Government intervention: Government can interfere by some forms of control on co-operative societies and this tends to down the pace of growth of the societies.
+- Government intervention: Government can interfere with some forms of control on co-operative societies and this tends to down the pace of growth of the societies.